Reviewing Huize (HUIZ) and Its Rivals

 Analyst Recommendations

-This is a summary of recent recommendations and price targets for Huize and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Huize and its peers, as reported by MarketBeat.

 |Sell Ratings